grace-notes/website/contents/topics/rome-in-bible-times.md

 ---
 title: "Rome in BibleTimes"
 pdf: "romeinbibletimes.pdf"
-description: "Rome in BibleTimes - [PDF] -what was the city of Rome like in the times of the early church?"
+description: "Rome in BibleTimes -  -what was the city of Rome like in the times of the early church?"
 template: lesson.jade
 ---